 Read more about alternative and real-time payments and why they're key to your future growth.

-The shift to alternative payment methods is largely due to the arrival of financial technology companies and tech giants in the payments ecosystem.
-By providing consumers with faster and more convenient payment options to purchase goods and services, pay bills and send money, alternative payment providers have shaken up the payments industry and placed consumers firmly in the driver's seat.
+Alternative payment methods refer to forms of payments aside from cash, this may be credit cards, cryptocurrencies, and so forth.
+This shift has been largely due to the arrival of financial technology companies and tech giants in the payments ecosystem.
+By providing consumers with more convenient payment options, they've shaken up the industry and placed consumers firmly in the driver's seat.

 Alternative payment methods can give merchants a significant edge on competitors, so it's important to offer a broad range of payment options at the checkout point.